upenn-cis198-2018f/lecture7/README.md

 - Homework 3 [here](https://github.com/upenn-cis198/homework3).
 **Due delayed to Monday, April 5 (will announce on Piazza)**

   - Remember to email **before** the deadline to use late days (either the 4 freebies or additional late days) -- so that we make sure to delay grading your assignment.

+  - Remember to run `cargo clippy` and `cargo fmt`

+- **Final project team choices also due April 5** -- see Piazza.

 ## Outline of lecture